10 famous wildlife photographers article is a part of our wildlife photography series.

 12. Paul Nicklen

-Wildlife and nature photographers are some of the most dedicated and experienced photographers in the world.
+Wildlife and nature photographers are some of the world’s most dedicated and experienced photographers.
 This is just a small list of some that come to mind is purely subjective, and every person’s top list will be different.
 Is your favorite photographer on our list?
 What other photographers do you think we should include?